Analytics-at-Sauder/Analytics-at-Sauder.github.io/p06_rfm_analysis.md

----
-title: "RFM Analysis"
----
+## RFM Analysis

+#### Author: Kemjika Ananaba

 Customer Analytics is important to run a successful business.
 Sales and marketing resources are finite and expensive, therefore it is important to answer these questions when developing a marketing strategy.

 * Who are our most/least valuable customers?
 * How can we acquire new customers that resemble our most valuable?

 In this project, we focus on RFM analysis.
 This type of analysis is used when historical data for existing customers is available.
+We encourage you to create your own Jupytor notebook and follow along.
+You can also download this notebook together with any affiliated data in the [Notebooks and Data](https://github.com/Master-of-Business-Analytics/Notebooks_and_Data) GitHub repository.
+Alternatively, if you do not have Python or Jupyter Notebook installed yet, you may experiment with a virtual notebook by launching Binder or Syzygy below (learn more about these two tools in the [Resource](https://analytics-at-sauder.github.io/resource.html) tab).

+<a href="https://ubc.syzygy.ca/jupyter/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FAnalytics-at-Sauder%2FProject_06_RFM_Analysis&urlpath=tree%2FProject_06_RFM_Analysis%2Fp06_rfm_analysis.ipynb&branch=master" target="_blank" class="button">Launch Syzygy (UBC)</a>

+<a href="https://pims.syzygy.ca/jupyter/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FAnalytics-at-Sauder%2FProject_06_RFM_Analysis&urlpath=tree%2FProject_06_RFM_Analysis%2Fp06_rfm_analysis.ipynb&branch=master" target="_blank" class="button">Launch Syzygy (Google)</a>

+<a href="https://mybinder.org/v2/gh/Analytics-at-Sauder/Project_06_RFM_Analysis/master?filepath=p06_rfm_analysis.ipynb" target="_blank" class="button">Launch Binder</a>

+## Background

 RFM Analysis identifies existing customers who are most likely to remain loyal to a company or respond to a new product.
 RFM analysis allows you to create customized and personalized messaging, and this can be used to streamline the various messages you send to a specific customer and continue sending messages of only a particular type, thereby reducing the chance of dissatisfaction or annoyance, and create higher customer satisfaction.
 RFM is a model based on historical data and helps forecast future behavior based on past interactions.

-All of the graphs and code can be found in the MBAN GitHub repository, feel free to download it and modify the numbers for your use case.
-The Jupyter notebook can be opened in the executable environment Syzygy.

-<a href="https://ubc.syzygy.ca/jupyter/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FMaster-of-Business-Analytics%2FProject_06_RFM_Analysis&urlpath=tree%2FProject_06_RFM_Analysis%2FRFM_Analysis.ipynb" target="_blank" class="button">Launch Syzygy</a>
+The RFM Model of customer value uses proven marketing principles to help businesses differentiate between marketing to existing and new users and helps them create relevantly and personalized messaging by understanding user behavior.
+The model allows the business to segment its users based on three criteria based on an existing customer’s transaction history, namely:

+1. The recency of Customer's Last purchase
+2. Frequency of purchases
+3. Total amount spent, which is referred to as monetary

+The RFM model, when used in conjunction with traditional models of segmentation, can help businesses visualize new and existing customers differently, and create favorable conditions to maximize customer lifetime value.

-# Business Problem
+## Business Problem

 How do we segment our customers to reach them effectively through target marketing?

 By applying the paraeto principle to a customer database,  80% of a company's revenue comes from 20% of the customers.
 RFM helps determine who the top 20% of customers are and groups the remaining customers into other segments such as price-sensitive, potentially loyal, brand sensitive, etc. This ensures that each customer is better targeted and convert the other segments into the higher value segments and increase customer lifetime value.

 In this project, the customer sales data from January 2011 to May 2011 of an E-commerce store is analyzed to group customers from the United Kingdom into segments using the RFM model.
 The relevant libraries and the dataset is imported into the python environment.

-## Data Set
+### Data Set

 There are  eight variables in the data set:

 1. InvoiceNo: Invoice number,  A 6-digit integral number uniquely assigned to each transaction.